Chart Color Schemes

 Health performance in Kilkivan is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Kilkivan faces significant health challenges, as indicated by its health data.
+Kilkivan faces significant health challenges, as indicated by health data.
 Both younger and older age groups have notable prevalence of common health conditions.

 Frequently Asked Questions - Health